The Twins Almanac for July

 Birthdate of Bob Allison

 Bob Allison was born in Raytown, MO on this date in 1934.
-The 1959 Rookie of the Year made the move from Washington to Minnesota in 1961, where he hit the first home run, first grand slam, and had the first three-home run game in Twins history.
+The 1959 Rookie of the Year made the move with the Washington Senators to Minnesota in 1961, where he hit the first home run, first grand slam, and had the first three-home run game in Twins history.

-How intimidating of a hitter was he?
-He drew 15(!) career bases-loaded walks.
+How intimidating of a slugger was he?
+He drew 15(!) bases-loaded walks in his career.

 July 11, 1965

-Trailing the Yankees 5-4 with Rich Rollins aboard and two out in the bottom of the ninth, cleanup hitter Harmon Killebrew hits a walk-off home run to give the Twins a seven-game lead heading into the All-Star break.
+Trailing the Yankees by a run with two out in the bottom of the ninth, Harmon Killebrew hit a walk-off home run to give the Twins a five-game lead heading into the All-Star break on this date in 1965.
+They never looked back.
+(This is a big home run in Twins lore.)

 July 11, 1968